-Even though we have six nice glass lanterns with globes for our own use, several fruit jars with the adapters & wicks (we need to buy globes for these), several solar stick in lights that can be charged during the day and brought in at night, three very nice LED lanterns, and enough “puck” light (LED’s) to light an airport (LOL) plus T-lights, votive candles, alcohol lanterns and Sterno…we know that in an emergency there would be neighbors that would be without lights if the power went down.
+Even though we have six nice glass lanterns with globes for our own use, several solar lights that can be charged during the day and brought in at night, three very nice LED lanterns, and enough “puck” light (LED’s) to light an airport (plus T-lights, votive candles, alcohol lanterns and Sterno), we know that in an emergency, there would be neighbors that would be without lights if the power went down.

 That’s why we’re also planning to plant our raised bed garden right smack dab in the front yard at the Roost, to create curiosity and build relationships with the small neighborhood there (about 10 houses).
 We also think it creates the mindset that if we’re planting a garden we must need the food.